Yosbi/Yosbi/README.md

 I also enjoy solving challenging algorithms and building things.

-- 🔭 I’m currently researching and developing brand new products and technologies, working specifically in high-performance algorithms, machine learning, and Bayesian networks for embedded computing (IoT) and mobile apps (mainly native iOS and Android).
+- 🔭 I’m currently researching and developing brand new products and technologies, working specifically in high-performance real-time  algorithms, machine learning, and Bayesian networks for embedded computing (IoT) and mobile apps (mainly native iOS and Android).
 - 🌱 I’m currently learning about backend development using Spring Boot to complement the IoT (embedded programming).
 - 📫 You can reach me at: Yosbito@gmail.com
 - ⚡ Fun fact: I drink coffee and do stuff...